Fanis Katergiannakis: Kavala

 In the summer 2008, Katergiannakis signed for Kavala F.C. in Greek Second Division and he helped the team to gain the third place behind Antromitos and PAS Giannina and promote the team to the Greek Super League after a after ten-year absence.
 He was the goalkeeper to concede the least goals in the 2008–09 season.
-In the summer 2009, he also found in Kavala another player (Vassilios Lakis) with whom he won Euro 2004 with the Greece national football team, acquired by club to reinforce the team for the 2009–10 season.
+In the summer 2009, he also found in Kavala another player (Vasilios Lakis) with whom he won Euro 2004 with the Greece national football team, acquired by club to reinforce the team for the 2009–10 season.

 on 17 February 2010, Katergiannakis reached the semifinals of the Greek Cup with Kavala, where he faced Aris, with whom he made his debut as a professional player.
 He reached the sixth place in the Greek Super League with Kavala.
 In the summer of 2011, both Katergiannakis and Kavala decided to end the contract.